Can I travel on a green card?

 (Paramount, CA USA)

-Question: I am Filipino and I am living in the United States with a VISA.
-Can I travel to list of places below without a passport, since I am not an United States citizen?
+Question: I am a Filipino living in the United States on a VISA.
+Can I travel to the places below without a passport even if I am not a United States citizen?
 I would like to travel to St. Thomas, Antigua, Dominican Republic, Barbados, Tortola, and Puerto Rico.

-Thank you for you assistance with my questions.
+Thank you for your assistance with my questions.

 Answer: You can travel outside the U.S. if you possess a green card.
 You will need a valid passport from the Philippines.
 When returning to the United States after temporary travel abroad, you will need to present your valid, unexpired “green card” (Form I-551, Permanent Resident Card).